The Law of Sines

 Both answers are right!

-This only happens in the "Two Sides and an Angle not between" case, and even then not always, but you have to watch out for it.
+This only happens in the "Two Sides and an Angle not between" case, and even then not always, but we have to watch out for it.

 Just think "could I swing that side the other way to also make a correct answer?"

 Example: Calculate angle R

 The first thing to notice is that this triangle has different labels: PQR instead of ABC.
 But that's OK.
 We just use P,Q and R instead of A, B and C in The Law of Sines.